3DGenomes/TADbit/doc/source/tutorial_general.rst

   # load Hi-C data
   my_chrom.add_experiment('First Hi-C experiment', xp_handler="sample_data/HIC_k562_chr19_chr19_100000_obs.txt", resolution=100000)

-Strange data format
+Unconventional data format
 -------------------

-In the case Tadbit is not able to parse the input file, user can create its own parser and pass it to Chromosome.
-For example one might be interested in using [Dixon2012]_ data that appears like this:
+If TADBit is unable to parse the input file, the user can create its own parser and pass it to the Chromosome instance.
+For example, one might be interested in using [Dixon2012]_ data that appear like this:

 ::